 Our faculty investigators are among the most productive in the College of Medicine.
 Their work spans the spectrum from basic molecular and cellular biology through applied physiology to clinical research, including participation and leadership of pivotal clinical trials.

 The department’s research program maintained its strength through challenging economic times by further diversifying our extramural funding beyond the Federal level.
-Our university and clinical research funding continues to be robust with over $28 million awarded in 2011.
+Our university and clinical research funding continues to be robust with over $25 million awarded in 2013.

 Our clinical missions are to deliver the highest quality, tertiary/quarternary care in the various subspecialties of internal medicine to patients in our region, which includes both the state of Vermont and a large portion of northern New York; and to deliver the highest quality primary care to patients in the greater Burlington area.